 Once you have observed, and examine “Those that call themselves Jews, but are not” (KJV Rev:2-9).
-You will notice that they always accused their enemies of the horrible racist supremacist behaviors that they are the ones that are doing what they are accusing.
-Case in Point The Nazis and the historical lies and the hundreds of brainwashing WW2 Movies, yet look how Jewish Land Thieves treat the Palestinians.
+You will notice that JEWS always accuse their enemies of the horrible HATE behaviors that they are the ones that are doing.
+Case in Point, The Nazis and the historical lies and the hundreds of brainwashing WW2 Movies, yet look how Jewish Land Thieves treat the Palestinians.

-Secondly, look at how they have gotten the world including the Jews white victims convinced they were actually the ones that they are the evil masterminds behind the 400 years of horrible atrocities in the America’s and Caribbean.
-All this through controlling all forms or media.
+Secondly, look at how they have gotten the world, including the Jews white victims convinced the Non Jew Whites were actually the evil masterminds behind the 400 years of Slavery’s horrible atrocities in the America’s and Caribbean.

 This Next Lecture Exposes The Dishonest Tactics Used By Jewish Supremacists.